Links on Android Authority may earn us a commission. Learn more.

 App updates are also something you should check for when you first start using your Android TV.
 You will find several major streaming apps like Netflix, Amazon Prime Video, YouTube, and others, pre-installed on your Android TV.
 Before you start using them, you can check for app updates by heading to the Google Play Store on your Android TV.

 The Play Store is located in the top row of your Android TV homepage.
 Alternatively, you can find it in the Apps channel on the left side of your home screen.
+This is for all Android TVs that don’t have the new Google TV interface.

 To update all apps, select Google Play Store, then navigate to the My Apps section on top and click on Update All.